Vela (constellation)

 Vela is a constellation in the southern sky, which contains the Vela Supercluster.
 Its name is Latin for the sails of a ship, and it was originally part of a larger constellation, the ship Argo Navis, which was later divided into three parts, the others being Carina and Puppis.
-With an apparent magnitude of 1.8, its brightest star is the hot blue multiple star Gamma Velorum, one component of which is the brightest Wolf-Rayet star in the sky.
+With an apparent magnitude of 1.8, its brightest star is the hot blue multiple star Gamma Velorum, one component of which is the closest and brightest Wolf-Rayet star in the sky.
 Delta and Kappa Velorum, together with Epsilon and Iota Carinae, form the asterism known as the False Cross.
 1.95-magnitude Delta is actually a triple or quintuple star system.